OpenEvalProject/evals/manuscripts/elife-38506/v2/manuscript.md

 For pharmacology experiments, the baseline synaptic currents were recorded for at least 3 min in the absence of any drug.
 The drugs were then added to the ACSF at the following concentrations: TTX (1 μM), NBQX (10 μM), (RS)-CPP (10 μM), SR95531 (Gabazine, 10 μM), ZD7288 (20 μM), bumetanide (50 or 100 μM), TEA (1.5 mM), and 4-AP (1.5 mM).
 The synaptic currents were recorded for at least 3 min in the presence of drugs.
 For ZD7288, which did not inhibit GtACR2-induced neurotransmitter release, the efficacy of the drug was monitored by examining the Ih current of cortical layer 5 pyramidal neurons.

-## Fluorescent microscopy
+### Fluorescent microscopy

 Fluorescent images were taken from live brain slices, except for the conditional expression of GtACR2 in adults, where images were taken from fixed brain slices.
 Live brain slices were prepared as described for slice electrophysiology.
 For the fixed brain slices, mice were anesthetized by an intraperitoneal injection of a ketamine and xylazine mix (80 mg/kg and 16 mg/kg, respectively) and transcardially perfused with phosphate buffered saline (PBS, pH 7.4) followed by 4% paraformaldehyde in PBS (pH 7.4).
 Brains were further fixed overnight in 4% paraformaldehyde, cryoprotected with 30% sucrose in PBS, and frozen in optimum cutting-temperature medium until sectioning.
 A HM 450 Sliding Microtome (Thermo Scientific) was used to section the brains to obtain 30–50 mm coronal slices.
 Images were acquired on an Axio Zoom.V16 Fluorescence Stereo Zoom Microscope (Zeiss) and processed using National Institutes of Health ImageJ.

 To determine the EYFP (or EGFP) fluorescence ratio between layer 5 and layer 2/3, one or two 350 µm-wide rectangular regions that were perpendicular to the pia and spanned all 6 cortical layers were selected in the most transfected regions of each slice.
 The mean EYFP (or EGFP) fluorescence was measured for layer 5 and layer 2/3 within the selected area.
 The mean tdTomato fluorescence was measured similarly for layer 5 and layer 2/3.
 The mean background fluorescence was measured from a nearby rectangular region (140.5 µm by 90.8 µm) where no cellular EYFP (or EGFP) and tdTomato fluorescence was present.
-The normalized EYFP (or EGFP) fluorescence ratio between layer 5 and layer 2/3 was calculated by Layer 5EYFP-BackgroundEYFPLayer 2/3EYFP-BackgroundEYFP/Layer 5tdTomato-BackgroundtdTomatoLayer 2/3tdTomato-BackgroundtdTomato.
+The normalized EYFP (or EGFP) fluorescence ratio between layer 5 and layer 2/3 was calculated by $\frac{Layer5_{EYFP}-Background_{EYFP}}{Layer2/3_{EYFP}-Background_{EYFP}}/\frac{Layer5_{tdTomato}-Background_{tdTomato}}{Layer2/3_{tdTomato}-Background_{tdTomato}}$.

 To determine the ratio of EYFP fluorescence to tdTomato fluorescence in the callosal projections, one or two rectangular regions that contained the tdTomato-labeled axons were selected in each slice to measure the mean EYFP and tdTomato fluorescence.
 The mean background fluorescence was measured in a nearby cortical area spanning the same layers.
-The ratio of EYFP fluorescence to tdTomato fluorescence was calculated by FluorescenceEYFP-BackgroundEYFPFluorescencetdTomato-BackgroundtdTomato.
+The ratio of EYFP fluorescence to tdTomato fluorescence was calculated by $\frac{Fluorescence_{EYFP}-Background_{EYFP}}{Fluorescence_{tdTomato}-Background_{tdTomato}}$.

-## Statistics
+### Statistics

 All reported sample numbers (n) represent biological replicates that are the numbers of recorded neurons for electrophysiology or the numbers of analyzed regions of interest (ROI) for fluorescent images.
 Statistical analyses were performed with Prism 7 (GraphPad Software).
 We first determined whether the data were normally distributed by performing the D’Agostino and Pearson test, Shapiro-Wilk test, and KS test.
 If all data within one experiment passed all three normality tests, we then performed the statistical test that assumes a Gaussian distribution.
 Otherwise, we performed the statistical test that assumes a non-Gaussian distribution.
 All statistical tests were two-tailed with an alpha of 0.05.